Spreadbet, CFD, FX Risk Warning

 4. Spread Bets and CFDs are 'margined contingent liability transactions' which may require you to make a series of margin payments versus the purchase price and they may only be settled in cash.
 We will never deliver the underlying market asset to which your Spread Bet and CFD relates.

 7. You may place a Stop Loss Order against your position but this may not limit your losses to the amount indicated as market conditions may make it impossible to execute such an Order if the underlying market moves straight through the stop price requested by you.
-You may place a Guaranteed Stop loss order against your positions (if such an Order type is available for that market) but this will incur a fee.
+In this situation we will close your position at the first price reasonably attainable by our dealers in reference to the price and volume activity in the underlying market.

-9. Mercor Index will not give advice relating to future market activity and we will not make recommendations of any kind.
-Any statements made by a member of staff of Mercor Index concerning market activity are his personal opinion and are not the opinion of Mercor Index.
+9. TigerWit will not give advice relating to future market activity and we will not make recommendations of any kind.
+Any statements made by a member of staff of TigerWit concerning market activity are their personal opinion and are not the opinion of TigerWit.
 We will comment, if we are able to do so, on past market activity, on matters of fact (i.e. dividend dates, economic data releases etc) and on the mechanics of how a Spread Bet and CFD works.

-You should obtain independent financial and legal advice before you open an account with Mercor Index.
+You should obtain independent financial and legal advice before you open an account with TigerWit.
 No statement of ours should be taken as a recommendation to trade in any financial product, either with us or with any third party.

 Other FX risks